netgen-layouts/content-browser-docs/cookbook/forms_usage.rst

 Other options
 ~~~~~~~~~~~~~

-Parent of this type is the Symfony ``TextType`` type, so any options available
+If using ``ContentBrowserType`` parent of this type will be Symfony ``TextType``
-in that type can be used in this type too.
+type, so any options available in that type can be used in this type too.
+Also,
+in this case, the value returned by the Symfony form will be a string.
+If you
+need an integer, you can use ``ContentBrowserIntegerType``, which will use
+Symfony's ``IntegerType`` as the parent.

 Multiple content browser type
 -----------------------------